-- Regarding application note 21 of BSI-CC-PP-0084-2014, this Security Target chooses EAL6 because developers and users require a high level of independently assured security in a planned development and require a rigorous development approach without incurring unreasonable costs attributable to specialist security engineering techniques. - 320 EAL6 represents a meaningful increase in assurance from EAL4 by requiring a formal security policy model, semiformal design descriptions, a more structured (and hence analyzable) architecture, extensive testing, and improved mechanisms and/or procedures that provide confidence that the TOE will not be tampered during development. - The assurance components in an evaluation assurance level (EAL) are chosen in a way that they build a mutually supportive and complete set of components.
+- Regarding application note 22 of BSI-CC-PP-0084-2014, this Security Target chooses EAL6 with augmentations because developers and users require a high level of independently assured security in a planned development and require a rigorous development approach without incurring unreasonable costs attributable to specialist security engineering techniques. - EAL6 represents a meaningful increase in assurance from EAL4 by requiring a formal security policy model, semiformal design descriptions, a more structured (and hence analyzable) architecture, extensive testing, and improved mechanisms and/or procedures that provide confidence that the TOE will not be tampered during development. - The component ALC_FLR.2 is chosen as an augmentation in this ST because a solid flaw management is key for the continuous improvement of the security IC platforms, especially on markets which need highly resistant and long lasting products.

+- The assurance components in an evaluation assurance level (EAL) are chosen in a way that they build a mutually supportive and complete set of components.
 The requirements chosen for augmentation do not add any dependencies, which are not already fulfilled for the corresponding requirements contained in EAL6.
 Therefore, these components add additional assurance to EAL6, but the mutual support of the requirements and the internal consistency is still guaranteed. - Note that detailed and updated refinements for assurance requirements are given in Section 5.3.